GabrielSebastine/product-service/README.md

 # product-service
 A test project

-I used in-memory user credentails
+I used in-memory user credential

 Thanks.